MP Estate Planning UK

 Discretionary vs. Fixed Trusts

-When setting up a trust, think about the legal aspects and funding.
-For more on funding a trust in the UK, check our guide on how to fund a trust.
+When setting up a trust, think about the legal aspects and how you will fund it.
+For more on this topic, check our guide on how to fund a trust.

 Trust TypeDiscretionary TrustFixed Trust

-Beneficiary BenefitsBeneficiaries may receive distributions based on trustees’ decisions.Beneficiaries receive specified benefits as defined in the trust deed.
+Beneficiary BenefitsBeneficiaries may receive distributions based entirely on the trustees’ decisions, guided by a letter of wishes from the settlor.Beneficiaries receive specified benefits as defined in the trust deed.
+With bare trusts, they can demand all assets at age 18.

 A sophisticated business owner stands confidently, hands clasped, in a well-appointed office.
 Warm, natural lighting filters through large windows, casting a tranquil glow.
 The office is tastefully decorated with neutral tones and minimal, modern furnishings, exuding an air of professionalism and trustworthiness.
 The owner's expression is calm and assured, conveying a sense of stability and reliability.
 In the background, a bookshelf displays carefully curated volumes, subtly hinting at the owner's depth of knowledge and expertise.
 The overall scene suggests a trustworthy, competent individual who can capably manage a business venture.